Is Brunswick Springs really cursed?

 “A conservation easement is the right to develop land,” says Kathleen O’Dell of the Vermont Land Trust.
 “It says that you can’t add more buildings to the land or have other business operations besides those that already exist.
 As a land trust, we legally say that that land can’t be developed again.”

-Healing powers: fact or fiction?
+Mysterious healing powers: fact or fiction?

 There is no scientific proof of the healing power of the waters, or that there are even separate minerals in each spring.
 Whittaker says a state geologist from New Jersey tested the springs and found their mineral contents were not very different.